Cyclic Objects from Surfaces: Preliminaries on monoidal categories and Hopf algebras

-A \textit{prefusion}~$\kk$-\textit{category} is a monoidal~$\kk$-linear category~$\mc C$ such that there is a set $I$ of simple objects of $\mc C$ satisfying the following conditions: \begin{itemize} \item[(a)] For any distinct elements $i,j$ of $I$, $\Hom_{\mc C}(i,j)=0$; \item[(b)] The unit object $\uu$ of $\mc C$ is an element of $I$; \item[(c)] Any object of $\mc C$ is a finite direct sum of elements of $I$. \end{itemize} The set $I$ is called a \textit{representative set of simple objects} of $\mc C$.
+An object~$X$ of a~$\kk$-linear category $\mc C$ is \textit{simple} if the~$\kk$-module~$\End_{\mc C}(X)$ is free of rank $1$.
+In that case, the map $\kk \to \End_{\mc C}(X)$, $k\mapsto k\id_X$ is an isomorphism of $\kk$-algebras.
+A \textit{prefusion}~$\kk$-\textit{category} is a monoidal~$\kk$-linear category~$\mc C$ such that there is a set $I$ of simple objects of $\mc C$ satisfying the following conditions: \begin{itemize}\itemsep=0pt \item[$(a)$] For any distinct elements $i$, $j$ of $I$, $\Hom_{\mc C}(i,j)=0$. \item[$(b)$] The unit object $\uu$ of $\mc C$ is an element of $I$. \item[$(c)$] Any object of $\mc C$ is a finite direct sum of elements of $I$. \end{itemize} The set $I$ is called a \textit{representative set of simple objects} of $\mc C$.
 A~\textit{fusion} $\kk$-category is a rigid prefusion $\kk$-category such that the set of isomorphism classes of simple objects is finite.